 Sweet Land of Liberty

-It's the Fourth of July in the United States of America, and we're celebrating the birth of our nation.
+The Fourth of July is a holiday in the United States of America, and we're celebrating the birth of our nation.

 Samuel Francis Smith penned the lyrics to My Country 'Tis of Thee in 1832.
 A 24-year-old student of theology, Smith wanted to create a national hymn for the American people to offer praise to God for their wonderful land.